 - 1. USE REGULATIONS.
-Land use within the Bay Fair TOD Specific Plan Area shall be consistent with the Bay Fair TOD (B-TOD) Land Use classification in the General Plan and Zoning District in the San Leandro Zoning Code and shown on pages 72-73. - 2.
+Land use within the Bay Fair TOD Specific Plan Area shall be consistent with the Bay Fair TOD (B-TOD) Land Use classification and Zoning District in the San Leandro Zoning Code. - 2.
 DIVERSE MIX OF LAND USES.
 Encourage a rich mix of land uses including housing, office, retail, services, community facilities, maker space, research and development, lodging and other diverse uses. - 3.
 HORIZONTAL AND VERTICAL MIXED USE.
 Allowed uses may be mixed within the same building ("vertical" mixed use) or in adjacent buildings ("horizontal" mixed use), provided they are consistent with the San Leandro Zoning Code and with other relevant guidance in this Specific Plan.